-Students gain awareness of the importance of healthy food and learn more about hunger and homelessness in their community.
-At a school event with their families, they make a dry soup mixture to donate to individuals who attend a local soup kitchen.
+Learners gain awareness of the importance of healthy food and learn more about hunger and homelessness in their community.

 In this lesson, we explore where vegetables come from and how they are preserved for healthy eating.

 These activities raise awareness of the five senses and the role the senses play in making food choices.
 We read a book about the senses and practice using them in center activities.

 In this lesson, the children identify foods to eat each day and foods that should be eaten in small amounts.
 They learn about healthy habits and healthy communities where all people have nutritious food.